michael-denino/cloudformation-terraform-s3-backend/README.md

 awscli
 terraform
 ```
 Configure the AWS CLI with credentials capable of creating a CloudFormation stack, S3 bucket, and DynamoDB table.
+Set the desired AWS region.

 ## Deployment
 To deploy the Terraform S3 backend using CloudFormation, run `./scripts/cfn.sh create-stack`. `.cfn.sh` will create a CloudFormation stack called `terraform-backend` using the `tf-s3-backend.yaml` template with default parameter values. `.cfn.sh` is designed to aid development and has limited functionality.
 The script uses generic parameters and a stack level `Name` tag.
 The `tf-s3-backend.yaml` CloudFormation template appends the AWS account number when forming the S3 bucket and DynamoDB table names.
 Customize the script and add additional stack level tags as needed.